ESL Activities and Games | Teaching There is and there are

 There are fifteen students in the class.

 There's one teacher.
 There are three shelves on the wall.

 There are lots of books on the shelves.

 There's a box of books next to the door.

-We can modify Pictionary to have fun with this topic.
 Divide the class into two teams.
 On each turn, give the student in play a there is/are style sentence.
 That student must then represent it on the board using only images.
 Their teammates get a point when they guess it correctly.
-Depending on what you want to revise, you could include prepositions or possessive adjectives.
+Depending on what you want to revise, you could also include prepositions or possessive adjectives.
 Below are some ideas to get you started:

 1. There are (two) children behind a tree.

 6. There's a basketball on his head.

 With weaker groups, you should guide the students toward the sentence you want them to say by asking the appropriate questions.